Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 \subsection{Fricke relation}

-What makes the case of the 4-punctured sphere $\Sigma$ so special is the explicit algebraic description of relative character varieties of representations into $\SL_2\C$.
-To achieve this correspondence, we define the relative $\SL_2\C$-character varieties associated to a quadruple of traces $\mathbf{t}\in \C^{\mathcal{P}}$ as the algebraic quotient of the space of all representations that map peripheral loops around each puncture $p\in \mathcal{P}$ to elements of $\SL_2 \C$ with trace $\mathbf{t}_p$.
-We'll denote it by $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$.
-We could alternatively define $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$ as the space of conjugacy classes of \emph{reductive} representations with the same peripheral behaviour.
-For simplicity, we'll fix an auxiliary ordering of the punctures of $\Sigma$ and write $\mathbf{t}=(a,b,c,d)$.
-The relative character variety $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$ is isomorphic to the affine algebraic variety
+\cm{Let $\Sigma$ be a 4-punctured sphere and $\mathcal{P}$ be the set of punctures.} What makes the case of the 4-punctured sphere so special is the explicit algebraic description of relative character varieties of representations into $\SL_2\C$.
+To achieve this correspondence, we define the relative $\SL_2\C$-character varieties associated to a quadruple of traces $\mathbf{t}\in \C^{\mathcal{P}}$ as the algebraic \cm{GIT} quotient of the space of all representations that map peripheral loops around each puncture $p\in \mathcal{P}$ to elements of $\SL_2 \C$ with trace $\mathbf{t}_p$.\footnote{\cm{This definition of relative $\SL_2\C$-character varieties in terms of traces is only slightly more general than the one given in Definition~\ref{defn:relative-character-variety}.
+The point is that every trace $\neq \pm 2$ corresponds to a unique conjugacy class in $\SL_2\C$, while there are two conjugacy classes with trace $2$ (the trivial one and a parabolic one), and two with trace $-2$.}} We'll denote it by $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$.
+We could alternatively define $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$ as the space of conjugacy classes of reductive representations \cm{(Definition~\ref{defn:reductive-and-irreducible-representations})} with the identical peripheral behaviour.